wemersonrv/laravel-custom-rules/README.md

     'cpf' => 'required,cpf',
     'cnpj' => 'required,cnpj',
     'cellphone' => 'mobile_br',
+    'postal_code' => 'cep',
 ];

 $errorMsgs = [
-    'cpf' => 'The :attribute must be a valid Brazilian CPF.', 'cnpj' => 'The :attribute must be a valid Brazilian CNPJ.', 'cellphone' => 'Invalid mobile number.', // The show is yours, do as you want!
+    'cpf' => 'The :attribute must be a valid Brazilian CPF.', 'cnpj' => 'The :attribute must be a valid Brazilian CNPJ.', 'mobile_br' => 'Invalid mobile number.', // The show is yours, do as you want!
-];
+    'cep' => 'The :attribute must be a valid Brazilian ZIP Code (CEP).', ];

 $validator = \Validator::make($request->all(), $rules, $errorMsgs);